How Fast Do Boats Go in MPH?- Boat Speed Breakdown!

 Boat length plays a part, too.
 Longer boats can often reach higher top speeds than shorter ones of the same type.
 But they might take longer to get up to speed.

 Load is another factor.
-A boat packed with gear and people won’t go as fast as when it’s lightly loaded.
+A boat overloaded with gear and people won’t go as fast as when it’s lightly loaded.
 So, if you’re after speed, pack light!

 Hull Types and Hydrodynamics